/tag/rivanna

 The JIRA ticketing system will be taken offline on Friday, December 13 from 6 p.m. to 9 p.m. while our system engineers continue the process of migrating the ticketing system from a local environment to the cloud.
 Please avoid submitting requests during this period if possible.
 Although moving to a cloud-based ticketing system will improve the speed and efficiency of our customer service in the long run, in the short-term it may cause disruptions for some users.

-If you are unable to login to JIRA after the migration is completed, you will need to change your password using your UVA e-mail address.
+If you are unable to log in to JIRA after the migration is completed, you will need to change your password using your UVA e-mail address.

 • Important Notes from the 17 September Rivanna Maintenance